-This brings us to the more out of the box type of thinking when it comes to things like ESP.
+This brings us to the more out-of-the-box type of thinking when it comes to things like ESP.
 Parapsychologists for decades have been testing people to see if there is some merit here to the thought that a person can in fact transmit their thoughts telepathically.
-J.B Rhine's trials with Zener cards and the Ganzfeld experiments from the 1970's immediately come to mind.
-While there was criticism in the controls, they believed there was some merit in the theory and the results while low seemed to indicate that there could be something there.
+J.B Rhine's trials with Zener cards and the Ganzfeld experiments from the 1970s immediately come to mind.
+While there was criticism in the controls, they believed there was some merit in the theory, and the results while low seemed to indicate that there could be something there.
 I am not going to go into much detail as I have written about these trials in the past.
-It isn't about a person reading another person's mind, it is more a person sending a message to a person that they can receive, with the main point of difference being it is done with the mind itself.
-Much like how a walkie talkie works where it can transmit and receive a message, is that what the pineal gland does?
+It isn't about a person reading another person's mind, it is more about a person sending a message to a person that they can receive, with the main point of difference being it is done with the mind itself.
+Much like how a walkie-talkie works where it can transmit and receive a message, is that what the pineal gland does?
 Is it our walkie talkie?
-While I have theorised in the past that the pineal gland may play some part, it is time to look at the energy itself.
+While I have theorized in the past that the pineal gland may play some part, it is time to look at the energy itself.

-I talk often about the Philip Experiment from 1972 where a group of parapsychologists met on a weekly basis for over a year with the thought that just by focusing on pictures and a story about a made up 'ghost' that you could manifest this ghost just with a group of people focusing on this information.
-I myself have participated in different psychic projection experiments and have actually once witnessed first hand where a person seemed to either predict or project activity.
+I talk often about the Philip Experiment from 1972 where a group of parapsychologists met on a weekly basis for over a year with the thought that just by focusing on pictures and a story about a made-up 'ghost', that you could manifest this ghost just with a group of people focusing on this information.
+I myself have participated in different psychic projection experiments and have actually once witnessed first-hand where a person seemed to either predict or project activity.
 Was this person predicting what was about to happen, or were they projecting it?
-Precogniton is best described as ‘future sight’.
+Precognition is best described as ‘future sight’.
 It is thought to be a form of extrasensory perception where a person has a psychic ability to be able to see events in the future.
-A person is not mentally causing a event to happen, they are simply predicting it.
+A person is not mentally causing an event to happen, they are simply predicting it.
 Most commonly, people experience precognition in the form of a dream.
 So it makes me wonder, could precognition actually be a form of psychic projection?

-Can us changing our thought process change the environment around us?
-I think about a lot of self help ideals and affirmations that immediately comes to mind.
+If we change our thought process can we change the environment around us?
+I think about a lot of self-help ideals and affirmations that immediately come to mind.
 A lot of it is about changing your mindset in a way that you are consciously in control of your thoughts in order to make positive changes in your life.
 While the figures vary depending on the research, it is said that we have up to 60,000 thoughts in one day.
 Around 80% of these thoughts are supposedly negative.
-They are at a sub conscious level.
+They are at a subconscious level.
 Affirmations are positive things that you consciously tell yourself.
-Things like "I am successful, I deserve happiness, I am strong and confident etc".
+Things like "I am successful, I deserve happiness, I am strong and confident, etc".
 When you affirm these things to yourself you are becoming more conscious of your thoughts and you start to believe the things you are telling yourself.
 Just by changing your thought process, you are making things happen.

-Ultimately of course the way we will intepret what we are experiencing is all based on our perception.
+Ultimately of course the way we will interpret what we are experiencing is all based on our perception.

 Some feel the rain others just get wet.

 Maybe precognition and psychic projection are linked in many ways we haven't even thought of.
-There is so much that is unknown about our brain and what we are capable.
-What we are left with is possibilities to explore.
+There is so much that is unknown about our brain and what we are capable of.
+What we are left with are possibilities to explore.
 When it comes to paranormal research, it is important to go beyond the typical questions and start stepping outside the circle.
 It may just hold the key to the answers we seek.

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!